Synvya/mcp-server/nostr-schema.md

 # Nostr Event Schema Documentation

-> **Quick Reference**: This document describes the required format for Nostr events used by the DineDirect MCP Server.
+> **Quick Reference**: This document describes the required format for Nostr events used by the Synvya MCP Server.
 Events must follow these schemas to be properly discovered and processed.

 ## Table of Contents